Use SQL to query data (Preview)

 A SQL data connection is available on the Microsoft Dataverse endpoint.
-The SQL connection provides read-only access to the entity data of the target Dataverse environment.
-This allows you to execute SQL queries against the entity data table.
+The SQL connection provides read-only access to the entity data of the target Dataverse environment thereby allowing you to execute SQL queries against the entity data table.
 Table columns provide the attribute data of the entity.
 No custom views of the data have been provided.

-TDS (SQL) endpoint applications support for Power Apps and SQL Server Management Studio is described below.
+TDS (SQL) endpoint applications support for Power BI and SQL Server Management Studio is described below.

 You can use the Analyze in Power BI option (Data > Entities > Analyze in Power BI) in Power Apps (https://make.powerapps.com) to use the Dataverse connector to analyze data in Power BI Desktop.
 More information: View entity data in Power BI Desktop